 The Ogunquit Trolley Company runs eight Molly Trolleys around town during the summer tourist season, with a fare of $2 per ride.

 Ogunquit Trolley is part of Shoreline Explorer, a network of seven independent trolly lines with service from Kennebunk and Kennebunkport all the way down to York, including Ogunquit along the way; also west to Sanford from Wells.
 Each of the seven segments has its own schedule and fare structure.
 Four routes have bike racks, not including Ogunquit, but a short ride by bike to the blue or purple lines can extend your range, to explore more distant points with less effort.

 Wheels & Waves (365 Post Rd, Wells) has bike rentals for 4 hours ($15), all day ($25), 24 hours ($30), 2 days ($45), and a week ($100), along with other time/rate options.
 They also offer surfboards, wetsuits, kayaks, paddleboards and bike helmets for rent.
-Breton’s Bike and Fly Shop (879 Post Rd, Wells) also does bike rentals at similar rates, and fishing rod rentals starting at $30 for a day, or $35 for a full 24 hours - with rod rentals and bait for sale too.
+Breton’s Bike and Fly Shop (879 Post Rd, Wells) also does bike rentals at similar rates, along with fishing rod rentals starting at $8 for a day, or $15 for a full 24 hours; with rods and bait for sale too.
 Their fishing charters depart from Wells Harbor.

 Media & Resources

 GayOgunquit.com is the best source for news and information and a full list of arts and performance events in and around Ogunquit.